watterott/HDMI-Adapter/software/README.md

   *Note: If you are using a display with capacitive touchpanel the jumpers SDA+SCL have to be opened after the programming.*

-* After the EEPROM programming a computer can automatically detect the display via HDMI.
+* After the EEPROM programming a computer can automatically detect the adatper with display via HDMI.

 ## Optional Resistive Touchpanel Calibration